-The result of open review is a publishing process which is without prejudice to institutional affiliation, stage in career, national origins or disciplinary perspective.
-If the paper is excellent, and has been systematically and independently assessed as such, it will be published.
-This is why our journals are filled with exciting new material.
-While many articles originate from well-known research institutions, a considerable amount of brilliantly insightful and innovative material is contributed by academics in lesser known institutions in the developing world, emerging researchers, people working in hard-to-classify interdisciplinary spaces and researchers in liberal arts colleges and teaching universities.
-Each year our International Award for Excellence highlights the top-ranked papers of the journal collection.
+The result of our anonymous peer review is a publishing process that is without prejudice to institutional affiliation, stage in career, national origins, or disciplinary perspective.
+If the article is excellent, and has been systematically and independently assessed as such, it will be published.
+This is why the Diversity in Organizations, Communities & Nations Journal Collection is filled with exciting new material.
+While many articles originate from well-known research institutions, a considerable amount of brilliantly insightful and innovative material is contributed by academics in lesser-known institutions in the developing world, emerging researchers, people working in hard-to-classify interdisciplinary spaces, and researchers in liberal arts colleges and teaching universities.
+Each year a top ranked article from the Diversity in Organizations, Communities & Nations Journal Collection receives the International Award for Excellence.

 We believe there are limitations in both the high cost commercial publishing and open access publishing models without professional publishing support infrastructure.
 At Common Ground Research Networks, we are working towards a low-cost commercial approach to academic publishing.
 Our desire is to find a practical middle ground between the idealism of open access and the inefficiencies and high-costs of the big journal publishers.
 This is the basis of our Hybrid Open Access initiative.
 Meanwhile, we ensure the subsciber content remains highly accessible through modest subscription charges for libraries and a small per-article charge for electronic access by non-subscribers.
 We also make all of our journals available in both print and electronic formats, allowing us to make new content available online as soon as it is ready for publication.